heimrichhannot/contao-member-listing-bundle/README.md

 ## Features

 - List frontend members
-- Choose the members to show with a member picker wizard.
+- Choose the members to show with a member picker wizard
-- JSON-LD with the selected member's data included.
+- JSON-LD with the selected member's data included
-- Supports showing member images.
+- Supports showing member images

 ## Installation